Mediation

+Mediation is becoming an internationally accepted way to end disputes.
+The Singapore Mediation Convention offers a relatively fast, inexpensive and predictable means of enforcing settlement agreements arising out of international commercial disputes.
+Mediation can be used to resolve disputes of any magnitude.

+Mediation is not identical in all countries.
+In particular, there are some differences between mediation in countries with Anglo-Saxon legal traditions and countries with civil law traditions.

 Mediators use various techniques to open, or improve, dialogue and empathy between disputants, aiming to help the parties reach an agreement.
 Much depends on the mediator's skill and training.
-As the practice gained popularity, training programs, certifications, and licensing followed, which produced trained and professional mediators committed to the discipline.
+As the practice has gained popularity, training programs, certifications and licensing have produced trained and professional mediators committed to their discipline.

 History

-The activity of mediation appeared in very ancient times.
-The practice developed in Ancient Greece (which knew the non-marital mediator as a proxenetas), then in Roman civilization.
+The activity of mediation appeared in ancient times.
+The practice developed in Ancient Greece which knew the non-marital mediator as a proxenetas(προ - pro = before + ξενος - xenos =strangers), then in Roman civilization.
 (Roman law, starting from Justinian's Digest of 530–533 CE) recognized mediation.
 The Romans called mediators by a variety of names, including internuncius, medium, intercessor, philantropus, interpolator, conciliator, interlocutor, interpres, and finally mediator.

 Following the war against Rome, the Kushites sent mediators to Augustus, who was in Samos, and in the year 21/20 BC, a peace treaty was concluded.

 Now mediation is a form of professional service, and mediators are professionally trained for mediation.

-In the UK mediation has seen a rise as a service since the Children and Families Act 2014 made it compulsory for separating couples to go through a Mediation Information and Assessment Meeting (MIAM) before hearing in the Court.